piegope/doc/docs/en/server/dwl/devolutions-web-login-user-interface/side-menu/add-website.md

 {{ en.UVLT }} search credentials
 		</td>
 		<td>
-Enter the name of the credential in your {{ en.UVLT }} and {{ en.DWL }} will search in it for the specified name.
+Enter the name of the credential in your {{ en.UVLT }} and the {{ en.WBEX }} will search in it for the specified name.
 If the field is left empty, when launched, a Credential list will open with all available credentials entries from your {{ en.UVLT }}.

 This field is only available if Find by name ({{ en.UVLT }}) is selected in the Credentials drop-down list.
 		</td>